joeldarling/nwind_salesteam/readme.md

 NWind Sales Team

-This is a Node / Express / Mongo / Angular app that will allow you to create / edit / view and delete a fictional sales team.
+This is a MEAN app that will allow you to create / edit / view and delete a fictional sales team.

 To install all dependencies, run npm install

 To seed the database, run npm run seed

-To run tests, run npm tests
+To run tests, run npm test

 To start the server and launch the app, run npm start.